Austin-Williams/cid-accumulator/README.md

 await accumulatorClient.data.getRange(<fromIndex>, <toIndex>)

 // Download the full dataset as a JSON file
-// accumulatorClient.data..downloadAll() returns a Promise that resolves to the
+// accumulatorClient.data.downloadAll() returns a Promise that resolves to the
 // filename (Node.js) or triggers a download (browser). await accumulatorClient.data.downloadAll()